gihants/extract_video_frames/README.md

-            --skip INTEGER        Number of frames to skip / frames per sampling point --skip_beg INTEGER    Number of frames to skip at the begining of the video --frames INTEGER      Total number of frames to extract from the video
+            --skip INTEGER        Number of frames to skip / frames per sampling point --skip_beg INTEGER    Number of frames to skip at the begining of the video --frames INTEGER      Total number of frames to extract from the video --seek-tolarance INTEGER When a frame is corrupted / non-existant when read, look for some number of frames forward